 3. Buy local produce at Keswick Market

 Keswick market is full of good quality food and brings many locals and visitors to the town.
 The market is on every Saturday and Thursday.
-It is held in the centre of the market square.
+It is held in the center of the market square.

 Final Words on the Most Beautiful Villages in England

 Beauty, is they say, in the eye of the beholder and we hope you enjoyed our guide to these beautiful villages in England and that you use it to explore some of the smaller and hidden places that England has to offer.
 England is full of incredible villages, some off the beaten path and some visited by tourists from all over the world.
-What’s your favourite English village?
+What’s your favorite English village?